 Each entrant is solely responsible for the information, data, text, software, music, sound, photographs, graphics, video, messages, tags, and other materials included in the submission, whether publicly posted or privately transmitted.
 A submission must be original and the entrant must (1) hold all necessary rights to all the materials, images, videos, graphics and information in the submission or (2) have permission from the holder of such rights, or (3) the materials, images, videos, graphics and information in the submission must be in the public domain.

-If your friends (or any other people) are going to appear in your video, you should get their permission in writing.
+If your friends (or any other people) are going to appear in your video, you must get their permission in writing.
 If a person who will appear in your video is under the age of 18, you must get written permission from that person’s parent.